 A TABLE is a DB2 storage unit, consisting of rows and columns of data.
 Tables are implemented internally, within TABLESPACES.
-Tablespaces are allocated as VSAM LRDS files and pre.
-DB2 V8 they all had a 4k CI size.
-Version 8 allows the CI size to be 4, 8, 16 or 32K for performance tuning.
+Tablespaces are allocated as VSAM LRDS files and the CI size can be 4, 8, 16 or 32K depending on performance needs.

 Segmented table spaces store the data from separate tables in different segments, but they cannot be partitioned.
-They hold several tables, and can also be hold up to 64 GB.
+They hold several tables, and can also be up to 64 GB.
 Think of this a being a bit like a PDS, a means of collecting together a number of small files into one container, to make management easier.
 If a table held in a segmented table space is dropped, most of the segments are immediately available for other data.

-The advantage of using partitions, is that a large database can be split into smaller files.
+The advantage of using partitions is that a large database can be split into smaller files.
 SQL queries will then just run against the partitions which match the WHERE clause, and not the whole database.
 This reduces IO and speeds up performance.
 DB2 utilities can also be set to run against sets of partitions, and not the whole database.
 This speeds up maintenance work.
 It also means that if a file is lost, then just one partition is affected, not the whole database.

 There are two ways to generate partitions:

 Partition-by-Growth starts with a single partition and simply adds more are the database grows up to a maximum of 128 TB.